 Gabriel Byrne narrates this new documentary about the Irish Famine: Ireland’s Great Hunger and the Irish Diaspora.

-The film’s producers, Rebecca Abbott and Liam O’Brien, take a look throughout the documentary at not only the physical reasons why the period of hunger often dubbed the “Irish Famine” was caused i.e. the appearance of the blight, but at the historical, social and political circumstances that caused it to have such a devastating and lasting effect on its people.
+The film’s producers, Rebecca Abbott and Liam O’Brien, examine not only the physical reasons, such as the appearance of the blight, that caused the period of hunger often dubbed the “Irish Famine,” but also the historical, social and political circumstances that caused it to have such a devastating and lasting effect on its people.

 “Understanding how the Great Hunger happened can help us see – and perhaps prevent – similar situations that are developing and taking place in the world today,” said Abbott, who filmed and edited the documentary.